feramhq/feramhq.github.io/readme.md

-# Feram's Website Typo: abbout
+# Feram's Website Typo: about

 Code for the website [feram.io](http://feram.io)